Wardrobe of Mary, Queen of Scots: Mourning clothes in white and black

-After her first husband Francis II of France died in 1560, Mary wore a form of mourning called deuil blanc, involving a white pleated cambric veil.
+After the death of Mary I of England, and the death of her first husband Francis II of France in December 1560, Mary wore a form of mourning called deuil blanc, involving a white pleated cambric veil.
 Her portrait was drawn by François Clouet, and reproduced in several painted versions made after her death.
 The paintings indicate either a dark blue or green gown, not present in the drawing.
 Mary discussed her image as a woman in mourning with the English ambassador Nicholas Throckmorton in the context of sending her portrait to Queen Elizabeth.
-Throckmorton's letter suggests she was not wearing the deuil when they spoke in August 1560.
-She also wrote a poem on her portrait, image, deuil, and her pale violet cheek.
+Throckmorton's letter suggests she was not wearing the deuil when they spoke in August 1560, and she said:I perceive you like me better when I look sadly than when I look merrily, for it is told me that you desired to have me pictured, as when I wore the deuil.
+Mary also wrote a poem on her portrait, image, deuil, and her pale violet cheek.
 The verse may be a response to the courtier poet Pierre de Bourdeille, seigneur de Brantôme, who wrote of her snow white complexion merging with the white deuil.

 In September 1561 tailors and "boys" made black mourning "dule" riding cloaks and skirts for Mary, Queen of Scots, and her 15 ladies to wear at her Entry to Edinburgh.
 Mary wore black Florence serge, the other costumes were made from 50 ells of cheaper black stemming.

-The royal accounts for November 1561 mention the women of the household transitioning into a "second mourning", or perhaps receiving their second allowance of black velvet mourning clothes.
+The royal accounts for November 1561 mention the women of the household transitioning into a "second mourning", or perhaps receiving their second allowance of black velvet and satin mourning clothes.
+In December, a mourning hood "chapperon de deuil", that had belonged to Mary of Guise was dismantled and its ermine trim was re-used on the gowns of gentlewomen for their second mourning.
+Some commentators contrasted Mary's mourning clothes with a lack of gravity and her taste for "joyousitie".
+According to David Calderwood, writing a later date:In presence of council she was grave; but when she, her fiddlers, and dancing companions got the house alone, there might be seen unseemly scripping, notwithstanding that she wore the doole weid.

 In December 1561, Mary solemnly observed the anniversary of her husband's death with Obertino Solaro, Monsieur de Moret, the ambassador of Savoy.
+The Queen's candle in the chapel at Holyrood was draped with black velvet.
 The English ambassador, Thomas Randolph, noted that the Scottish nobles at court did not wearing mourning "dewle" for the day.
 One "dule weid" mourning outfit comprised a large veil and seven components or pieces of "black crisp of silk".
+Randolph also noted Mary's practice of needlework, "sewing some work or other", in the council chamber of Holyrood Palace.